mikegioia/libremail/CONTRIBUTING.md

 Start reading the LibreMail code and you'll get the hang of it.
 We optimize for readability:

-  * Indent using four spaces (soft tabs)
+  * Indent using four spaces (soft tabs) for PHP, and 2 spaces for CSS.
-  * Avoid logic in views
+  * Avoid logic in views.
   * Keep all lines <= 80 characters.
 This isn't strongly enforced but it should be adhered to as much as possible.
   * ALWAYS put spaces after list items and method parameters (`[1, 2, 3]`, not `[1,2,3]`), around operators (`x += 1`, not `x+=1`), and around hash arrows.
-  * This is open source, free as speech, GPL-only software.
-Consider the people who will read your code, and make it look nice for them.
+  * This is open source, free as in speech, GPL-only software.
+Consider the people who will read your code, and make it look nice for them!

 Please see the following documents for more information: